tytydraco/yessleep/out/Bones_for_Buddy.md

 He knelt down, picking up what was left.

-All the bones in Buddy’s hole were long and straight.
-They looked like the bones he’d seen before, but these didn’t look like an animal.
+All the bones in Buddy's hole were long and straight.
+They looked like the bones he'd seen before, but what was left in the woods didn't look like an animal.

-He reached into the hole and pulled out a skull.
+He reached down, pushing aside what was left of the bones, and pulled out a skull.
 Then hands.
 Then feet.

 “Your Ma was the most beautiful woman I'd ever seen.”